 "Bio Battery" which generates electricity from glucose developed.

 Sony Financial Holdings lists on the Tokyo Stock Exchange.

 World's first OLED TV released.

-So-net Entertainment lists on the first section of the Tokyo Stock Exchange.
+So-net Entertainment (renamed So-net Corporation in Jul.
+2013) lists on the first section of the Tokyo Stock Exchange.

 Sony develops new close proximity wireless transfer technology "Transfer Jet."